|

 "disappearance, extinction (of the soul)."

-Hindi name meaning "night."
+(निशा): Hindi name meaning "night."

-Hebrew name meaning "sign."
+Hebrew name meaning "to plant."

-- Native American Choctaw name meaning
+Native American Choctaw name meaning

 "bear."